QAnon reshaped Trump’s party and radicalized believers. The Capitol siege may just be the start.

 In the siege’s aftermath, when Trump acknowledged there would be a transfer of power on Jan.
 20, some QAnon adherents saw a final betrayal — although others, trusting Q’s plan, said they saw in it a coded message that Trump would not actually cede control.

 At the same time, the fervor among QAnon supporters appears not to have ebbed, even as arrests mount.
 A mix of excitement and fear pushed QAnon believers further into their alternative digital reality.
-One QAnon-affiliated account with more than 11,000 subscribers on the private-messaging app Telegram posted a list of emergency resources the night of the failed insurrection, including survival guidebooks and documents detailing firearm and physical training in isolation.
+One QAnon-affiliated account with more than 11,000 subscribers on Telegram posted a list of emergency resources the night of the failed insurrection, including survival guidebooks and documents detailing firearms and physical training in isolation.

 QAnon believers doubled down on their worldview, offering contradictory and nonsensical theories for the week’s events: The siege was instigated by undercover Black Lives Matter and antifa activists, they said, but pro-Trump operatives seized the opportunity to steal laptops they said would contain evidence of widespread sex trafficking among elites.